 Unfortunately, it is difficult to decide who is trustworthy, so try to watch others around you and strike up a conversation with people who give you a good feel.
 People tend to seek families with kids or elderly couples who usually don’t mind such favors.

-Thieves usually avoid areas that are monitored, so creating your camp space within easy visibility of the beach cop or the lifeguard tower is always a good idea.
-However lifeguards will not watch your valuables, setting your towel down in front of them can minimize the chance of becoming a beach theft victim.
+Thieves usually avoid monitored areas, so creating your camp space within easy visibility of the beach cop or the lifeguard tower is always a good idea.
+However lifeguards will not watch your valuables, setting your towel down in front of them can reduce the chance of becoming a beach theft victim.

 People at the beach near lifeguard tower

-Going into the water with your electronic devices might have sound crazy a few years ago, but not nowadays.
-Certain phones, compact cameras are waterproof without any additional cover and can be fully submerged underwater without damaging them.
-If your device is not waterproof, putting it into a watertight case or bag will solve the problem.
+Going into the water with your electronic devices might have sounded crazy a few years ago, but not these days.
+Certain phones and compact cameras are waterproof without any additional cover and can be fully submerged without damaging them.
+If your device is not waterproof, putting it into a watertight case will do the job.

 Crenova 2 pack waterproof pouches